 Email is inerently insecure.
 By default, everything is sent in plaintext from one server to the next with no encryption whatsoever.
 Servers can encrypt mail in-transit by implementing SSL and TLS but that still leaves copies of your data in plaintext on both servers.
 For example, see this email I sent to myself.
 At the very bottom, the content of my email is shown in the file for anyone with access to the server to see.
 At first glance, this may not seem like such a huge deal.
 It does, however, become a big deal when you're conducting private business over email.
-If I so chose, I could go to that directory and read everything you're saying and there's nothing you could do about it.
+If we so chose, we could go to that directory and read everything you're saying and there's nothing you could do about it.
 Any mail provider has this capability: Gmail, Yahoo!
 Mail, Fastmail, the list goes on.
 Unless special measures are taken to encrypt your emails at rest, this holds true in every single case.

 BEGIN PGP MESSAGE and

-NOTE: Encrypting an email does not encrypt the metadata.
+Encrypting an email does not encrypt the metadata.
 When you sign up for a new email service, send one to yourself and inspect the headers to see if they obfuscate identifying details.